0XE1P/0XE1P/README.md

 - **Learning C, C++, ASM and Python** — writing my own exploits, shells, and utilities.
 - **Solving HTB and TryHackMe challenges** — honing my penetration testing skills.
 - **Learning English** — reading documentation in the original language.
-- **Studying a vast amount of theoretical and practical material in the field of cybersecurity.**
+- **Studying a vast amount of theoretical and practical material in the fields of cybersecurity and AI.**
 - **Sometimes I participate in bug bounty programs and CTF competitions.**
 ---